Analysis: Who has the toughest Pac-12 football schedule in 2021?

 10. Oregon State

-Non-conference: at Purdue (Sept.
+Nonconference: at Purdue (Sept.
 4), vs. Hawaii (Sept.
 11), vs. Idaho (Sept.
 18)

 South opponents: Arizona State (home), Utah (home), USC (road), Colorado (road)